victorgrubio/hashnode-blog-posts/cktoesh8a0iu1z7s1ef6c894f.md

 > ## Writing makes me learn better!

 ---
-# Traditional learning methods SUCKS!
+# Traditional learning methods SUCK!

 As someone that comes from college here in Spain, I had to learn tons of things in a small amount of time.
 When the tests came, I could find myself with 8 exams in 4 days.
 This is Telecommunications Engineering we are talking about.
 Not an easy thing.